 At MPP, it is our main concern to ensure we understand the car and its limitations before we design aftermarket parts.
 That is why before attempting to address the cooling system of the Model 3 we wanted to fully understand it – and ensure the products we develop will actually function in effectively removing heat from the system in the most efficient way possible.
 Our MPP.R Nür line of products focuses on cooling upgrades that will allow unrestricted laps of the entire Nürburgring Nordschliefe – the most demanding circuit in the world.
-This oil cooler is the first of a complimentary kit of products that will be released over the winter of 2020/2021.
+This oil cooler is the first of a complementary kit of products that will be released over the winter of 2020/2021.

 The Model 3 has a very intricate cooling system which is composed of many different systems that interact in a dynamic way – that is to say, it’s not like your typical internal combustion engine with one coolant loop and one radiator!
 The Model 3 has a valve that can direct coolant through two different paths, an AC compressor that can run to cool down the coolant, and flaps that can block airflow to the radiator.
 On the oil side of the system – each drive unit has an electric oil pump which varies its flow, and this oil goes through a heat exchanger that transfers heat from the oil to the coolant system on the Model 3.

 The purpose of the oil on the Model 3 rear-drive unit is to remove heat from the stator (the outer part of the motor) and the rotor (the center of the motor).
 The drive unit oil also lubricates and cools the gear reduction and differential.
 These are the hottest parts of the system, and as such on the racetrack the drive unit oil is the hottest fluid on the vehicle.